Anti (album): Commercial performance

 In the United States, the Recording Industry Association of America (RIAA) certified Anti platinum denoting one million copies sold two days after its release, brought by Samsung purchasing one million copies and giving them away as a free download, as part of the November 2015 deal.
-The album debuted at number 27 on the Billboard 200 chart dated 13 February 2016.
+The album debuted at number 27 on the Billboard 200 chart with 16,000 album-equivalent units first week dated 13 February 2016.
 Despite its first-week sales of 1.4 million downloads, Billboard did not recognize free album sales via promotions.
 According to data provider Nielsen SoundScan for Billboard, recognized first-week of Anti included 4.7 million streams and 126,000 digital songs.
 The following week, the album topped the Top R&B/Hip-Hop Albums chart and the Billboard 200, marking Rihanna's second number one on the latter.

 Anti peaked atop the Billboard 200 for two non-consecutive weeks, claiming the top spot on the chart week ending 2 April 2016.
-The same week, its lead single "Work" topped the Billboard Hot 100, marking Rihanna's second time to top both the Billboard 200 and Hot 100 charts; Unapologetic and "Diamonds" topped the charts in December 2012.
+The same week, its lead single "Work" topped the Billboard Hot 100, marking Rihanna's second time topping both the Billboard 200 and Hot 100 charts simultaneously; Unapologetic and "Diamonds" topped the charts in December 2012.
 According to Nielsen SoundScan, Anti was the ninth-best-selling album and the fourth-most-consumed album of 2016 in the United States, amassing 603,000 pure sales, 4.195 million song downloads, and over 1.4 billion streams.

-By January 2022, the album became the first album by a black female act to spend 300 weeks on the Billboard 200.
-The RIAA certified Anti triple platinum, marking three million album-equivalent units based on sales and streaming.
-On the issue dated February 25, 2023, Anti returned to the top ten of the Billboard 200 at number 8 with 36,000 units, following her Superbowl LVII halftime performance.
+On the issue dated February 25, 2023, the album returned to the top ten of the Billboard 200 at number 8 with 36,000 units, following her Super Bowl LVII halftime performance.
+Later that year, the RIAA certified Anti six times platinum, marking six million album-equivalent units based on sales and streaming.
+By January 2024, Anti became the first album by a black female artist to spend 400 weeks on the Billboard 200, and become the fourth longest charting female album in Billboard 200 history.

 Anti topped the albums charts in Canada and Norway.
-In the United Kingdom, the album peaked at number seven on the UK Albums Chart and number one on the UK R&B Chart; the British Phonographic Industry (BPI) certified it platinum for surpassing 300,000 units.
+In the United Kingdom, the album peaked at number seven on the UK Albums Chart and number one on the UK R&B Chart; In 2025, the British Phonographic Industry (BPI) certified Anti double platinum for surpassing 600,000 units.
 The album peaked within the top five of albums charts in many European countries, reaching number two in Ireland, Sweden and Switzerland; number three in Denmark, Germany and the Netherlands; number four in Greece and Spain; and number five in the Czech Republic and Finland.
-It received multi-platinum certifications in France (double platinum) and Denmark (triple platinum).
+It received multi-platinum certifications in France (double platinum) and Denmark (5× platinum).
 Anti was the most-streamed album by a female artist on Spotify of 2016 worldwide.
 According to the International Federation of the Phonographic Industry (IFPI), it sold over one million copies worldwide in 2016.
 According to Billboard, the album sold 11 million in album-equivalent units as of 2021.